racket/rhombus/text/0005-sapling.md

 alternative S-expression notations, and especially [Lexprs](https://github.com/jeapostrophe/racket2-rfcs/blob/lexpr/text/0004-lexpr.md).
-The idea that, even in an S-expression-like setting, some parsing can be deferred a later arser has many precents, including Clojure's choice of where to put parentheses and notations that use something like `$` to escape to infix mode.
+The idea that, even in an S-expression-like setting, some parsing can be deferred a later parser has many precedents, including Clojure's choice of where to put parentheses and notations that use something like `$` to escape to infix mode.